Beware of Rules of Thumb: What *Really* Increases a Marketing Agency Valuation

 If you’ve turned to Google or your favorite AI engine to search these exact words, odds are you are thinking about selling your agency, applying for financing, preparing for a merger, or restructuring.
 This means you’ve also run into a dozen “rules of thumb” for agency valuation.
 They’re quick, cheap, and deceptively simple — and they’re also the reason many agencies don’t learn what their business is actually worth until due diligence.

 The truth: real valuation is far more nuanced.
 Rules of thumb ignore the traits that make your agency unique and are a common shortcut for untrained valuation professionals.
-Relying on them can leave you with a number that’s significantly inflated or understated.
-And that can lead to costly, misguided decisions.
+Relying on them can leave you with a number that’s significantly inflated or understated and lead to costly, misguided decisions.

-Discover the characteristics of rules of thumb, how to avoid them and related risk factors, and what actually increases the value of your agency.
+Discover what a rule of thumb is, how to avoid them and related risk factors, and what truly increases the value of your agency.

-Creative agency valuation rules of thumb are based on general industry formulas passed along by word-of-mouth over time.
+Valuation rules of thumb are often based on general industry formulas passed along by word-of-mouth over time.
 Usually, these formulas are based on:

 • Outdated historical transactions

-• Benchmarks or financial metrics irrelevant to current or future industry dynamics
+• Benchmarks or financial metrics irrelevant to current industry trends

-Each creative agency is unique.
-By creating a false sense of precision, rules of thumb can be a dangerous approach.
 One of the most common agency valuation rules of thumb involves EBITDA (earnings before interest, taxes, depreciation, and amortization) multiples, while another is based on revenue multiples.
+While useful for an initial estimate, these rules of thumb won’t be able to evaluate your specific agency’s value and position in the industry.

 Challenges of Rules of Thumb